 - Do you like our service?

 - Are you satisfied?

 Why is the difference important?

-Think of these as different ‘tasks’ for respondents, where close ended questions require them to make an answer selection, and open ended questions need them to provide an evaluation or interpretation product, service, or experience.
+Think of these as different ‘tasks’ for respondents, where close ended questions need an answer selection and open questions require evaluation.

-These ‘tasks’ set out to produce two different types of results; the close ended creating quantitative data, and the open ended creating qualitative data.
-So, the one you need to choose depends on the type the type of survey you’re creating, or the specific set of results you’re looking for.
+These ‘tasks’ produce two different types of results; quantitative data (closed) and qualitative data (open).
+So, the one you need to choose depends on the set of results you’re looking for.